 Where to buy Cuban Cigars?

 If you want to buy Cuban cigars, use Google and find yourself a cigar shop with an excellent reputation in your town.
+Or buy them at the airport or other official shop.
+Real Cuban cigars are expensive but great.

 ‘No clue tax’ evasion